 Like Andy Sachs mid-book, I was no longer on a college girl’s budget.
 I was enamored by my new job in the fashion and beauty department.
 I started working on my grown-up makeup kit.
 Shu Uemura definitely made up a big chunk of my collection.

-Other favorites not pictured: glow-on blush, eyebrow pencil hard formula, cleansing oils (the pink variant works best on my skin), and of course, eyelash curler.
+If you ask Shu fans for their favorites, the following often top the list: glow-on blush, eyebrow pencil hard formula, cleansing oils (the pink variant works best on my skin), and of course, eyelash curler.

 The Last Few Years

 Even when I moved on to become a freelance lifestyle journalist in 2007, I continued to feature their products in my articles for different publications such as BDJ Box and Cosmo.ph.